Robbie Blake

-Robert James Blake (born 4 March 1976) is an English former professional footballer who was most recently the manager of Bognor Regis Town.
+Robert James Blake (born 4 March 1976) is an English former professional footballer who is a first-team coach at National League South club Eastbourne Borough.
 He began his career as a striker but was increasingly used as midfielder in the latter part of his career.

 He began his professional career with Darlington in 1994 and went on to make more than 500 appearances in the Football League and Premier League playing for Bradford City, Nottingham Forest, Burnley, Birmingham City, Leeds United, Bolton Wanderers and Doncaster Rovers.
 Blake was the subject of many transfers throughout his career, with career total transfer fees reaching £3.6 million.

 Playing career

 Darlington

 Born in Middlesbrough, England, Blake began his professional football career at Division Three side Darlington in the 1994–95 season after signing on from the youth academy.
 He spent the first few seasons of his career playing at Feethams, and also was loaned out to Waterford United during the 1995–96 season, making some 68 league appearances and scoring 21 goals before the club received an offer, from then Division One side, Bradford City in March 1997.
 Bradford made a £300,000 offer for the player which Darlington accepted.